Glossary of Terms and Phrases

 Preamble: An introductory declaration

 Prerequisite: A course which must be completed before enrollment in a more advanced course.
-Example: SPAN 101 is a prerequisite for SPAN 102.
+For example, SPAN 101 is a prerequisite for SPAN 102.

 Probation (Academic): Status indicating that at least 12 semester units have been attempted with an earned grade-point average below 2.0 in all units attempted at the college.